subha-v/quotecrafter-api/README.md

 - **503 Service Unavailable**: AI service not configured
 - **504 Gateway Timeout**: Request timeout

-## 📋 Known Limitations

-1. **In-Memory Storage**: Quotes are stored in memory and will be lost when the server restarts
+future fixes - quotes are are stored in memory and will be lost when the server restarts
-2. **Single Instance**: No database persistence or clustering support